myfernandez/tech-nugget-gcloud-tf-cluster/README.md

 **What's for: Using Terraform to manage a GKE container cluster**

-*Note1: gcp svc account roles: Service Account Admin and Service Account User* *Note2: This example is more about Terraform rather than bootstrapping a K8 cluster optimally*
+*Note1: gcp svc account roles: Service Account Admin and Service Account User* <br />
+*Note2: This example is more about Terraform rather than bootstrapping a K8 cluster optimally*

 Files Layout: